AresMUSH/aresmush.com/tutorials/manage/restore-db.md

 Setting up [automatic backups](/tutorials/manage/backups.html) of your game is important.
 In the unlikely event that disaster strikes, you'll have a backup copy of your game's database and files.
 This article describes how to restore the game from a backup.

+{% warning %}
+**Version Compatibility** These instructions assume that you're recovering from a recent backup that's from the same version your game is on.
+If you're trying to restore a backup from a much older version of code, it either will require special steps (ask for help) or may not work at all.
+{% endwarning %}

 {% include toc.html %}

 ## Restoring from a DigitalOcean Weekly Backup